fastruby/blogcop/README.md

 4. Add your GitHub App's private key, app ID, and webhook secret to the `.env` file.
 5. Run `ruby server.rb`

+## Task

+To check blogposts on all installations on demand, run the command `ruby check_outdated_posts.rb`.
+This is used to add a cronjob.

+## Testing

+run `ruby tests.rb`

 ## Contributing

 Bug reports are welcome at https://github.com/ombulabs/blogcop/issues as well as pull requests.